 The rental process

-If one chooses to rent accommodation directly from a landlord, the process can be fairly straightforward and more relaxed.
+If one chooses to rent accommodation directly from a landlord, the process is fairly straightforward and more relaxed.
 Expats should nevertheless uphold a formal relationship with their landlord and ensure they still get a signed and notarised rental contract.
 This will help them avoid any misunderstanding that could come up in the future.

 Tenants should ensure that they understand all the terms and conditions laid out in the contract, and if there are any uncertain clauses these should be sorted out and amended before signing anything.